Last updated and effective from 16 March 2021

 Data control responsibilities

-When a Publisher enters into a contract with SuperAwesome to use KWS, the Publisher is (under the GDPR) the data controller responsible for the processing of personal data of End Users (who may be Children) who access or use the Publisher Site.
+When a Publisher enters into a contract with SuperAwesome to use KWS, the Publisher is (under the GDPRs) the data controller responsible for the processing of personal data of End Users (who may be Children) who access or use the Publisher Site.

 How do we safeguard children’s privacy?